 Professional networking platform LinkedIn has surpassed $10 billion in revenue for the first time this fiscal year (up 27 percent), Microsoft Chairman and CEO Satya Nadella has said, adding that the video chat and collaboration app Teams now has nearly 250 million monthly active users.

-Microsoft-owned LinkedIn now has more than 774 million members who are more engaged than ever.
+Microsoft-owned LinkedIn now has more than 774 million more engaged members than ever.

 “Sessions were up 30 percent this quarter compared to a year ago.
 And LinkedIn’s advertising business surpassed $1 billion in revenue this quarter for the first time, up 97 percent year-over-year and growing three times faster than the category,” Nadella said during the company’s earnings call on Tuesday.